 Boiling in beer is also a worthwhile scenario.
 Simmer the ribs first in salted water for around 45 minutes, then toss the ribs in a simmered beer-based sauce incorporating sugar, spice, and tomato paste.
 Leave the ribs to marinate for a few hours before transferring to the grill.
 The ribs can also be seared first on both sides for a few minutes on the grill, then placed in a pot of beer, broth and spices on a grill rack.
 Leave to simmer, covered, for about 1½ hours.

 Boiling the ribs first in the pressure cooker will at least eliminate the possibility of an undercooked center, and will render out some of the surface fat, making flare-ups on the grill less likely.
 The main advantage, though, is time.
 Pressure cooking ribs essentially leaves the grilling for the last 10 minutes, a convenient short-cut for those who don’t have a whole afternoon to tend the smoker.
 To pressure cook ribs, cover them (barely) in water and add a teaspoon of salt per cup of water.
 Add any aromatics or dry rub ingredients too, as well as a dash of vinegar.
-Seal the lid on the pressure cooker and cook for 15-20 minutes.
+Seal the lid on the pressure cooker, bring it to full pressure according to the manufacturer's instructions, and then cook for 15-20 minutes.
 The important next step is to drain the liquid and pat the ribs dry, or they will steam on the grill.
 Because the ribs will have lost some of their flavor, baste them again with BBQ sauce on the grill.